 Objectives of Rice Breeding: Increasing production is attainable by capturing the yield potential of the existing varieties.
 Stabilizing and increasing yield through developing varieties with resistance to biotic and abiotic stresses are the main objectives of breeding rice.

-Enhancing Yield: To meet the increasing demand for rice, varietal development are to be done with high yield potential by combining morphological characteristics like semi-dwarf high tillering, thick culms, compact panicles, erect leaves to reduce shading and utilize solar radiation efficiently and physiological characteristics like early maturity, photo-insensitivity and fertilizer responsiveness.
+Enhancing Yield: To meet the increasing demand for rice, varietal developments are to be done with high yield potential by combining morphological characteristics like semi-dwarf, high tillering, thick culms, compact panicles, erect leaves to reduce shading and utilize solar radiation efficiently and physiological characteristics like early maturity, photo-insensitivity and fertilizer responsiveness.

 Stability and Adaptability: Stability refers to the ability of the plant to yield potential over a wide range of environments.
 Constraints to productivity of rice crop due to seasonal fluctuations, such as low light intensity, floods, submergence, drought and other factors need to be taken into account to develop varieties that are suited to a specific location.